bhardwajvicky/DevView/README.md

-# Bitbucket Analytics Dashboard
+# DevView - Bitbucket Analytics Dashboard

-A comprehensive .NET 9 solution for analyzing Bitbucket repositories with real-time analytics, beautiful visualizations, and GitHub-style insights.
+DevView is a comprehensive .NET 9 solution for analyzing Bitbucket repositories with real-time analytics, beautiful visualizations, and GitHub-style insights.

 ## 🌟 Features